 7. Visit the Fish Market in Marsaxlokk

 The Marsaxlokk Fish Market is a popular attraction for tourists and residents in Malta.
 Every Sunday from early in the morning until lunchtime, the harbour of Marsaxlokk is filled with stands where you can buy local fish, but also other local produce, clothes, souvenirs and more.

 8. Join a Festa

 The Village Festas in Malta are unique, religious events that are celebrated all over the island.
 Every year, around 80 festas take place (60 in Malta and 20 in Gozo).
 The celebration is hosted and planned by the local band club and includes live music, food stands, drinking, and lots of fireworks.

-See when all the local festas of 2020 are hosted here.
+See when all the local festas are hosted here.

 9. See the Red Tower

 Malta has a lot of beautiful and historical architecture to see, but one of the most unique buildings must be the Saint Agatha’s Tower.
 This bastioned watchtower is located in Mellieħa and is also called the Red Tower – for good reason.
 The tower from the 17th century is bright red, visible from far away.
 Drive up to the tower and take a look at the building, and also drive further up the road for a beautiful viewing point over the cliffs and ocean.